kinneygroup/puppet-module-appdynamics_agent/README.md

 ## Usage

 ###Basic Install

-* Download the required agent from AppDynamics an dplace it in the appropriate `Files` directory in this module.

 To use the Standalone Machine agent, add or update the values to the associated variables, either in a hiera structure or in the module:
   ```$machine_path       = 'path_to_machine',